-Geordie Bullies was founded in 2016 by Helen Edwards and Clair Knox.
+Geordie Bullies was founded in 2016 by Helen Seymour and Clair Knox.
 With Helen and Clair being avid English bulldog lovers, the charity was setup to save and re-home any English bulldog in need.
 Since founding the charity, growth has been exceptional and Geordie Bullies now has volunteers all over the UK.

 How we help English Bulldogs